Castles in the Air (1919 film): Reception

 Exhibitors Herald gave the film a lukewarm review, saying that it had a "tendency to drag" and a "pronounced familiarity plot outline", but it did "hold the interest until the finish".
 Variety, on the other hand, gave the film a positive review, calling the plot "a novelty", and saying that the film "holds the interest from the beginning".

+Preservation status

+No prints of the film appear to have survived making it a lost film.